Ruifeng-Tan/BatteryLife/README.md

 This is the official repository for [BatteryLife: A Comprehensive Dataset and Benchmark for Battery Life Prediction](https://dl.acm.org/doi/10.1145/3711896.3737372).
 If you find this repository useful, we would appreciate citations to our paper and stars to this repository.

-🔥**News** (2026.02) BatteryLife downloads exceed 30,000.
-BatteryLife v10 will be released on Zenodo and Huggingface around March 2026, fixing issues reported over the past year (updated preprocessing scripts are already in this repo).
-Thanks for the community’s support!
+:triangular_flag_on_post: **News** (2026.02) BatteryLife has exceeded 30,000 downloads.
+BatteryLife v10 is now released, with fixes for issues reported over the past year (update details are available [here](https://github.com/Ruifeng-Tan/BatteryLife/blob/main/assets/Version10_Update_Details.md)).
+We sincerely appreciate the support from the community.

 :triangular_flag_on_post:**News** (2025.10) Added the standardized [SDU dataset](https://www.cell.com/cell-reports-physical-science/fulltext/S2666-3864(25)00256-5) to BatteryLife.
 Corrected the time_in_s column for all batteries.